galaxyproject/training-material/topics/contributing/tutorials/learning-principles/tutorial.md

 * **Evaluate:** involves presenting and defending opinions by making judgments about information, the validity of ideas, or quality of work based on a set of criteria
 * **Create (original synthesize):**involves building a structure or pattern from diverse elements; it also refers to the act of putting parts together to form a whole.

-It is important to highlight that, under this framework, critical thinking is considered a combination of Analyzing, Evaluating and Creating, i.e. the top three layers of the taxonomy.
+It is important to highlight that, under this framework, **critical thinking is considered a combination of analyzing, evaluating and creating**, i.e. the top three layers of the taxonomy.
 Blooms taxonomy levels are very useful to align instruction with learners' level of complexity of thinking as well as experience.

 What are the uses of this tool?
 - For learners